MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/PlayerBreakBlockAfterEvent.md

 author: jakeshirley
 ms.author: jashir
 ms.prod: gaming
-title: minecraft/server.BlockBreakAfterEvent Class
+title: minecraft/server.PlayerBreakBlockAfterEvent Class
-description: Contents of the @minecraft/server.BlockBreakAfterEvent class.
+description: Contents of the @minecraft/server.PlayerBreakBlockAfterEvent class.
 ---
-# BlockBreakAfterEvent Class
+# PlayerBreakBlockAfterEvent Class

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.